Camilla Frydan: Emigration

 She returned to Vienna in 1937 but owing to her Jewish background, from March 1939 she was threatened by the Nazi occupation.
 Her brother in law, Egon Friedell, committed suicide by jumping out of the window when members of the SA visited his apartment.
-Before they could be arrested, Frydan and her son managed to escape a few days later, first to Switzerland, where she spent a year in Zurich.
+Before they could be arrested, Frydan and her son managed to escape a few days later, first to Switzerland, where she spent a year in Zürich.
 During her stay, she composed her symphony In the dark of the night.

 After her brother Ludwig died in nearby St. Gallen in April 1939, she decided to emigrate to the United States.
 Together with her sister and her son, she reached New York on the MS Vulcania in November 1939.
 Her compositions in the United States included "Musical Revue", "Ladies know how" and "One kiss for tomorrow".
 They were issued by Empress Music Publishing which she established with her son in 1945.

 It is estimated that she had composed some 500 individual numbers.

 Camilla Frydan died in New York City on 13 June 1949.
 She is buried in the Austrian Jews section of Mount Moriah Cemetery.